 The prevalence of sexual harassment in Australian workplaces is increasing.
 The Australian Human Rights Commission (AHRC) national survey in 2012 found that 21 per cent of respondents who had been in the workforce in the last five years experienced workplace sexual harassment.
 In its 2018 survey, this had increased to 33 per cent.

-To support this work, we want to hear from the Victorian community how we can better:
+To support this work, the Victorian Government conducted a consultation from 25 June to 9 August 2021 to hear from the Victorian community how we can better:

 - prevent sexual harassment from occurring

 - support workers to report sexual harassment

 - enforce compliance when there is a breach of occupational health and safety duties

 - raise awareness and promote accountability in workplaces.